karthikmallikarjun/karthikmallikarjun.github.io/resume.md

 *	Data cleaning and formatting in python using packages such as pandas, speedml, sklearn.
 *	Converting natural language questions to SQL/MDX queries using python's NLTK library.

 ### Associate Consultant | Capgemini Technology Services Pvt.
-Ltd, Bengaluru, IN | Dec ’16 – Oct’ 19
+Ltd, Bengaluru, IN | Dec’16 – Oct’19
 **Upskilling and Digital Transformation**
 *	Developed the Decision Tree to find the most suitable training and send emailers to the employees to take the most relevant training for upskilling.
 *	Build and construct prototypes, proof of concepts and present to the business using Tableau visualization tool.